 If you pay wages or other remuneration for someone's work, you must pay employer's National Insurance contributions unless the person in question is self-employed.
+Certain work operations may also be exempt when calculating employer's National Insurance contributions (employers in private sector).
 Be particularly aware of remuneration in the form of commissions, overtime pay, inconvenience supplements, tips and similar.

 The basis for calculating employer's National Insurance contributions is in principle gross salary to the employees.
 The rate for calculating employer’s National Insurance contributions is differentiated and varies between 0 and 14.1 %.
 The rate for employer's National Insurance contributions normally follows the municipality where the business has its head office.

 The system of regionally differentiated employer's National insurance contributions is in principle state aid.
 According to the EEA agreement, state aid is illegal, but is accepted as long as the schemes are in compliance with the EU's guidelines for regional aid.
 As of 1 July 2014, these guidelines were revised and as a result numerous changes were introduced.
 Some municipalities were included in the scheme while others were assigned to a different zone.